firezone/firezone/docs/docs/deploy/index.md

 console instructions for logging in to the web UI.

 ![install complete](https://user-images.githubusercontent.com/52545545/171948328-4771552f-e5dd-4c30-8c0b-baac80b6e7b1.png)

+**Note**: During install new firewall rules are added, which can interrupt the SSH connection.
+If this happens and you miss the admin instructions, reconnect to the server to run `firezone-ctl create-or-reset-admin`.
+This will re-create the admin user and output the address of the web UI to the console.

 By default, the web UI can be reached at the IP or domain name of your server.
 You can regenerate the admin credentials using the